 Literacy is an important life skill and involves proficiency in reading and writing.
 As an academic subject, literacy encompasses skills such as reading and writing – as well as more specialised areas, like linguistics, phonics instruction, and spelling.

 In spite of the undeniable link between reading and writing, there are still some instances whereby these two skills are treated separately.
 Needless to say, if you want to teach your student how to be an effective writer, you have to encourage them to be a voracious reader (and vice versa).

-However, there are some findings that suggest that the relationship between the two is much stronger in one direction than the other: Some students who read well, write well.
+However, there are some findings that suggest that the relationship between the reading-writing connection is much stronger in one direction than the other: Some students who read well, write well.
 But almost all students who write well, read well.
 The reason is that writing requires more mental energies than reading (I’m sure you’d agree that you it’s far easier to read a book, than write one yourself!).

 When it comes to the topic of reading-writing connection, I am reminded of the insights from Steve Graham.
 According to him: